The-OpenROAD-Project/OpenLane/docs/source/contributing_to_docs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. important::
-    Intendation, whitespaces, newlines of the reStructuredText is really important.
+    Intendation, whitespaces, newlines of the reStructuredText are really important.
 They all have meaning in .rst files, so take a look at the already existing code to help you figure out the issues.

 How it looks: